pooja649/Online-Blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 14-Mar-2022**
-## Learning about Fee Module in Erpnext
+## Learning about Fee Module in ErpGuru
 - Here I get details how to create new fees for student.
 - Learning Different prerequisites before creating new fees.
 - Like Student, Fee Category, Fee Structure etc.